Skip to content

 2.4 VFS Dispatch (KernelDispatch)

-The kernel provides callback-based dispatch at 6 VFS operation points (read, write, delete, rename, mkdir, rmdir) plus driver lifecycle events (mount, unmount).
+The kernel provides callback-based dispatch at 6 VFS operation points (read, write, delete, rename, mkdir, copy) plus driver lifecycle events (mount, unmount).
 These are kernel-owned callback lists (implemented by KernelDispatch, §4) that any authorized caller populates.

 Three-phase dispatch per VFS operation: